ryanburda/blink-cmp-layout.nvim/README.md

     -- menu and asserts the menu is window-relative, which a managed menu is -- not.
     enabled = true,

-    -- Which side of the cursor it prefers; it falls through to the next -- entry when its full height does not fit, and takes the roomier side -- when neither does.
-Unaffected by the menu -- see the top-level -- `direction` above for how the menu reacts to this window instead. direction = { 'above', 'below' },

     -- Re-ask the server for signature help on every insert-mode cursor move, -- so the window stays up for as long as the cursor is inside a call.